Growing Dawn » Food and Recipes » Easy Sourdough Discard Pancakes [Quick AND Fluffy]

 What can you do with sourdough discard?

-I do add a small amount of flour to these pancakes to thicken them up a bit.
-I find that sourdough discard pancakes that don’t have flour added to them turn out flat.
-It also helps cut down on the sour taste, if you’re using discard has been sitting a while.
+Adding flour also helps cut down on the sour taste, if you’re using discard has been sitting a while.
 Remember that the longer your discard has been sitting since its last feeding, the tangier your pancakes will be.

 sourdough pancakes on handmade cutting board with copper pan

-Tips for Making Sourdough Discard Pancakes
+Tips and Substitutions for Sourdough Discard Pancakes

 • Mix together the wet ingredients first, then add the flour, baking soda and baking powder at the end.
 This will cause the batter to “activate” and fluff up.
 It’s really fun to watch!